 Our business is currently subject to know-your-client requirements established by Federal Law of the Russian Federation No. 115-FZ "On Combating the Legalization (Laundering) of Criminally Obtained Income and Funding of Terrorism", dated August 7, 2001, as amended, or the Anti-Money Laundering Law.
 Based on the Anti-Money Laundering Law we distinguish three types of consumers based on their level of identification, being anonymous, identified through a simplified procedure and fully identified.
-The consumers who have not undergone any identification procedure are qualified as anonymous and are not allowed to contemplate transactions in excess of RUB15,000 as well as hold an electronic money account balance in excess of RUB15,000.
-The consumers who have undergone simplified identification procedure with the payment services provider are entitled to perform electronic money transactions in excess of RUB15,000 provided that at any point of time the account balance of electronic money does not exceed RUB60,000 and the total amount of transactions does not exceed RUB200,000 per month.
+The consumers who have not undergone any identification procedure are qualified as anonymous and are not allowed to perform transactions in excess of RUB15,000 as well as hold an electronic money account balance in excess of RUB15,000.
+They may also face some restrictions in terms of categories of merchants they can pay to (for example they cannot pay for foreign merchants).
+The consumers who have undergone simplified identification procedure with the payment services provider are entitled to perform electronic money transactions in excess of RUB15.000 provided that at any point of time the account balance of electronic money does not exceed RUB60,000 and the total amount of transactions does not exceed RUB200,000 per month.
 Fully identified consumers are entitled to perform same type of electronic transfers as consumers identified through a simplified procedure but with increased threshold of the electronic money account balance of RUB600,000 and no limitations for the total transaction amount per month.
 The key difference between the simplified and the full identification procedures is that the simplified identification can be performed remotely.
 The remote identification requires the verification of certain data provided by consumers against public databases.
-Albeit a government order No.630 dated 8 July 2014 was enacted providing that public databases shall be set up by specific government authorities and access to them shall be granted to the third parties authorized to carry out identification of consumers, such databases are not yet up and running at scale and, to our knowledge, there is no work in progress on setting up such databases.
-Thus, curren
+Albeit a government order No. 630 dated 8 July 2014 was enacted providing that public databases shall be set up by specific government authorities and access to them shall be granted to the third parties authorized to carry out identification of consumers, to our knowledge, such databases are not yet up and running at scale.
+Thus, current situation could cause us to be in violation of the identification requirements.
+In case we are forced not to use the simplified identification procedure until the databases are fully running or in case the identification requirements are further tightened, it could negatively affect the number of our consumers and, consequently, our volumes and revenues.
+Additionally, Russian anti-money laundering legislation is in a constant state of development and is subject to varying interpretations.
+If we are found to be in non-compliance with any of its requirements, we could not only become subject to fines and other sanctions, but could also have to discontinue to process operations that are deemed to be in breach of the applicable rules and lose associated revenue streams.